tbonewmy/Online-Feature-Screening-for-Datastream-with-Sparsity-Concept-Drifting/README.md

 * `numpy` 2.2.4 or newer

 ### Note
 Although the package is designed OS independent, it was only tested on Windows.
+You might need to use methods listed below other than `pip install pyscreeningfs`.
    \
    \
 **For users installing from source (e.g., if no pre-built wheels are available for your system):**